Mère folle

 Ideas Embodied in the Story

 This dialogic traversal of time is for the narrator also a return to her own past.
 Her boundaries – in time, space, and identity – melt.
 She becomes capable of identifying not only with her patients, whose adventures she begins to participate in, but also to her former self.
-Two patients, a woman named Sissi – doctor Davoine’s first failure of twenty years ago, and the timeless elfin Ariste who dies at the beginning and undergoes treatment at the end of the film, constantly confront Françoise with the difficulty of her work and the danger, yet likelihood, of failure.
+Two patients, a woman named Sissi – doctor Davoine’s first failure of twenty years ago, and the timeless elfin Ariste who dies at the beginning of the film and undergoes treatment at the end, constantly confront Françoise with the difficulty of her work and the danger, yet likelihood, of failure.
 But nothing is entirely positive or negative, success or failure.
-The two more-or-less failures, with Sissi and with Ariste, frame the film.
+The two more-or-less failures, with Sissi and with Ariste, traverse the film.
 From these combined travels she gains a capability to learn and practice immersion into the delirium of her patients, in order to become a fraternal equal.
 Only through such an extreme identification will she be able to carve for them an auxiliary space wherein the “catastrophic regions” that generated their madness could be confronted.
 Only through this method, which has profound consequences for the human existence of the psychoanalyst and the way she can even tell her story, can psychosis be cured.
 All through the story, the narrator has been practicing precisely that: becoming an equal to the “fools” and the “mad.”
-It is on this hopeful note that, during the turmoil of the Carnival of Basel, the immersion into the medieval universe of folly, the story ends.
+It is on this hopeful medieval universe of folly, the story ends.
 Meanwhile, we will have made the acquaintance of a number of patients, who each pull the narrator into their own temporal and spatial catastrophic regions.
-Theoretical considerations, only happening in the mind of the narrator, will be taken over by fools, colleagues, patients, and even a bee who seems to be her interlocutor when she muses about her dilemmas.
+Theoretical considerations, only happening in the mind of the narrator, will be taken over by fools, colleagues, and patients.
 In order to avoid an individualistic, autobiographical interpretation of a story that, in fact, harbours important theoretical insights, several levels of dispersal make it more general while preserving the singularity of the characters involved.
 The film is multilingual; actors from different countries speak their own languages.
-Physically it will move to different settings.
-The psychoanalyst’s dilemma will be shared by other psychoanalysts.
+Physically it moves to different settings, in five countries.
+The psychoanalyst’s dilemma is shared by other psychoanalysts.
 Former patients of Doctor Davoine are now either independent, or living in a half-way house, under the guidance of other psychoanalysts.

 Setting and Look